I-3-4-2.Request for Review Not Timely Filed

-When the AC intends to dismiss a request for review based on untimely filing and the claimant has submitted additional evidence, the AC will give protective filing as of the date of the request for review if the additional evidence is not new, material, or related to the period at issue.
+When the AC intends to dismiss a request for review based on untimely filing and the claimant has submitted additional evidence that is new and material but does not relate to the period on or before the date of the last merits-based determination or decision, the AC will give protective filing as of the date of the request for review.
 For definitions, see HALLEX I-3-3-6.
-If the additional evidence pertains to the date on or before the last merits based determination or decision, the AC will not give protective filing but will send the evidence to the component that made the last merits based determination or decision, as noted in HALLEX I-3-5-72.
+If the additional evidence relates to the date on or before the last merits-based determination or decision, the AC will not give protective filing but will send the evidence to the component that made the last merits-based determination or decision, as noted in HALLEX I-3-5-72.

 In either situation, the AC does not exhibit additional evidence when it dismisses a request for review.

 When an explanation for an untimely filing is not in the file, Office of Appellate Operations (OAO) staff will prepare a letter to the claimant and representative, if any, requesting an explanation for untimely filing, using the COR 25 template available in the Document Generation System.

 The AC uses the procedures in HALLEX I-3-1-1 E to evaluate good cause.

 When the AC finds that the claimant established a good cause reason for an untimely filing, the AC will consider the case on its merits.